Art Deco architecture of New York City: Decline and legacy

-The modern historical preservation movement in New York City was sparked by the loss of Old Penn Station in the 1960s, leading to the establishment of the New York City Landmarks Preservation Commission.
-Don Vlack considered the fact that no Deco buildings had been landmarked by 1974 an example of the lingering bias against the style.
+The modern historical preservation movement in New York City was sparked by the loss of the old Penn Station in the 1960s, leading to the empowering of the New York City Landmarks Preservation Commission to protect historic buildings.
+Don Vlack considered the fact that no Art Deco buildings had been landmarked by 1974 an example of the lingering bias against the style.
 Some of the first Art Deco buildings protected were the Chrysler Building and Chanin Building in 1978.
 Some building owners fought some or all of the designation; General Electric successfully fought the interior landmark designation for the RCA Victory Building, and Radio City Music Hall's interiors were landmarked only after a contentious battle with the Music Hall's owners, who wished to demolish it.
 The Landmarks Commission received more than 100,000 signatures urging the landmark status.

-Some Art Deco buildings were demolished before they were eligible for protection, such as the 12-story Bonwit Teller building at Fifth Avenue and 57th Street.
-Donald Trump demolished the building in 1980, with the limestone reliefs Trump had promised to the Metropolitan Museum of Art instead jackhammered and destroyed.
+Some Art Deco buildings were demolished before they were eligible for protection.
+For example, Donald Trump demolished the 12-story Bonwit Teller building at Fifth Avenue and 57th Street in 1980; the limestone reliefs Trump had promised to the Metropolitan Museum of Art were instead jackhammered and destroyed.
 Other Art Deco losses, such as the New Market Building in the South Street Seaport, were surrounded by landmarked districts but were not old enough to be initially included, and had landmarked status later denied.
 To avoid landmark status, landowners will sometimes rush to demolish the building or deface the facade.
 Given that interiors and exteriors of buildings are landmarked separately, even landmarked buildings can see their unique Deco features lost—such as the McGraw-Hill Building, whose unique streamlined metal and enamel lobby was destroyed in a 2021 renovation.

 Groups such as the Art Deco Society of New York (ADSNY) produce talks and tours about the city's architecture, as well as advocating for the preservation of the city's remaining Deco.
-New York City Landmarks Commission veteran Anthony W. Robins wrote that decades after the rise and fall of Art Deco, the style "survives and flourishes" in New York, with the once-daring buildings having become historic landmarks of the city.
+New York City Landmarks Commission veteran Anthony W. Robins wrote that decades after the rise and fall of Art Deco, the style "survives and flourishes" in New York.
+The once-daring buildings have become city historic landmarks, and new building projects draw influence from the style.

 Landmarked buildings

-Below is a listing of city-landmarked Art Deco buildings within New York City.
+Below is a partial listing of city-landmarked Art Deco buildings within New York City.
 Items marked with a dagger (†) are also (or alternatively) listed on the National Register of Historic Places, those with a double dagger (‡) have landmarked interiors, and those with a section sign (§) are National Historic Landmarks.